 Chelsea is the founder of Kōv Essentials — a fashionable yet functional hair accessory brand.
 Kōv bridges the gap between aesthetics and functionality by curating accessories that work for all hair types.
-We chatted with Chelsea to talk about her inspiration for the business, typical day in the office, and self-care tips!
+We chatted with Chelsea to talk about her inspiration for the business, what her typical day in the office is like, as well as some self-care tips!

 I noticed a gap in the market — there were no hair clip brands that prioritized both style and functionality.
 We created a solution-based product, which is why I think so many individuals resonated with our brand.

 What Does a Typical Day Look Like for You?